AndreiNica85/finalprojectbackendspring/README.md

-# finalprojectbackendspring
+# by  Nica Andrei  and  Piotr Kubacki

-This is Spring Boot Back End Application for Final Project by  Nica Andrei  and  Piotr Kubacki.
+This is Spring Boot Back End Application for Final Project